marvin-rubia/Stock-Breakouts-Backtester/README.md

 # Python Backtester for Stock Breakouts
 The Colab Notebook contains the function I developed for coding the profitability of breakout setups for a given stock in its entire history.
 Yahoo Finance is the source of the stock data, which were scraped using the `yahoo-fin` open-source library.
-The function's output is a histogram of the breakout profits and some trading probabilities.
+The function's output is a histogram of the breakout profits and some trading probabilities that can be used to calculate **expected profit**.

 ## Sample Output
 Using my `breakout_profitability(ticker)` function, here is the output for Apple Inc. (ticker = AAPL):